hongyehu/Hamiltonian-driven-shadow-tomography-page/README.md

 Once we have the classical shadows, we can do some special linear combination of those classical shadows and unveal the underlying quantum state.
 For example, we showed after post-processing of classical shadows, we reconstruct the cat-state or GHZ state of the quantum system.

+One reason people like shadow tomography is this scheme reaches the maximal efficiency bound[2]!
+In fact, if the physical quantity we care about is rank-1, such as quantum fidelity, then shadow tomography needs a constant number of experiments to achieve the same accuracy, no matter how large the system is!
+How amazing is this!

 ## Hamiltonian-driven shadow tomography of quantum state
+In the previous section, we have seen the shadow tomography utilize random projection measurements to collect classical shadows of the quantum state, and the random projection is crucial.
+Because it grasp most information in an unbiased way.
+In experiments, one can implement global random Clifford gates to evolve the quantum state and do projection measurements on computational basis.
+Those two descriptions are equivalent.
+The global Clifford gate scrambles the information most efficiently so that computational basis measurements captures all the information.
+However, it may be hard to implement such a scheme practically.

 <p align="center">
   <img src="img/fig_protocol.png" width="300">
 </p>

+In our paper, we propose the possibility of using general chaotic Hamiltonian to evolve the system, and do projective measurements in computational basis, as the cartoon illustrated.
+In other words, those "light projection angles" are determined by random chaotic Hamiltonians.
+In our scheme, we think this may be more practical to implement in the NISQ machine.
+Also this gives us the information dynamics of the system, and allows us to investigate scrambling of quantum informations in the tomography.

 <p align="center">
   <img src="img/fig_variance.png" width="650">